bamadesigner/my-multi-author-plugin/README.md

 * `select2` is not accessible so will remove as soon as I find an accessible alternative.

-## Setup

-**Right now, the plugin does not have a settings page so, if you'd like to use the multi author functionality on a post type other than "post", you will have to use the "my_multi_author_post_types" filter.**

 ## Development

-If you want to use, or develop for, this plugin, you'll have to run gulp to compile the assets:
+If you want to use this plugin, you'll have to run `gulp` to compile the assets and build the production files.

 1. Run `npm install` (which will automatically run `composer install`.
-2. Run `gulp`.
+2. Run `gulp build`.
-3. Deploy.
+3. Deploy the `my-multi-author-plugin` created inside the directory.
+It has the files you need.
 4. Done.

+If you want to develop for the plugin:

+1. Create a git branch to work on.
+2. Run `npm install` (which will automatically run `composer install`.
+3. Run `gulp` every time you make changes.
+4. Commit changes.
+5. Create a pull request.

+*This repo uses Gulp 4.
+If you have issues updating to version 4, walking through [this guide](https://zzz.buzz/2016/11/19/gulp-4-0-upgrade-guide/) helped me out.*

+## Setup

+**Right now, the plugin does not have a settings page so, if you'd like to use the multi author functionality on a post type other than "post", you will have to use the "my_multi_author_post_types" filter.**

 ## Hooks